WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Summary

-In this topic, we added a device driver to a Zetta server instance, and then we traced the links provided in the server's JSON response to transition the state of the device.
+In this topic, you added a device driver to a Zetta server instance and then traced the links provided in the server's JSON response to transition the state of the device.

 The cool thing about Zetta APIs is that each response contains everything an app developer needs to navigate the API, discover its actions, and execute them.

 Another thing to remember is that this pattern is central to Zetta development.
 You write the device driver for whatever device you want to access over HTTP, and Zetta provides a fully functional REST API for that device!

-In the next part of the tutorial, we'll create a scout.
-Scouts constantly run in the background and alert the Zetta server whenever a device comes on line.
+In the next tutorial, you will create a scout.
+Scouts constantly run in the background and alert the Zetta server whenever devices come on line.